Setting user IDs

 - If your app is used by multiple people, you can assign each user a unique identifier to track them.

-- Once a user ID has been set, you cannot revert that user to an anonymous profile.
+- Once a user ID has been set, you cannot revert that user to an anonymous profile

 - Switching from one identified user to another is a relatively costly operation.

 - When you request the user switch, the current session for the previous user is automatically closed and a new session is started.
+Furthermore, Braze will automatically make a data refresh request for in-app messages and other Braze resources for the new user.

 If you opt to use a hash of a unique identifier as your user ID take care to ensure that you’re normalizing the input to your hashing function.
 For example, if you’re going to use a hash of an email address, ensure that you’re stripping leading and trailing whitespace from the input, and taking localization into account.